 A-4.
+ORDER TO SHOW CAUSE AND TEMPORARY RESTRAINING ORDER ("TRO")356

-Order to Show Cause and Temporary Restraining Order ("TRO")355 [Be sure to submit, along with this paper, an affidavit (Form A-3) stating how you will be hurt if you do not get temporary relief and how you tried to notify the defendants of your request for temporary relief.]
+[Along with this paper, be sure to submit an affidavit (Form A-3) explaining how you will be hurt if you do not get temporary relief and how you tried to notify the defendants of your request for temporary relief.]